May 22nd, 2018

 Either way, no one is looking at the full picture, and recognizing that mobile app ads don’t drive app installs independently from other efforts.
 In this case, both the ad and the email led to the install and subsequent purchase.
 In fact, in a last-touch (rather than first-touch) user acquisition model, the email is what finally drove the user into the app and through to the conversion.

 In 2018, there is no excuse cross-platform and cross-channel ads attribution.
-Branch provides solutions that span channels and treat users as people — rather than as disconnected user identifiers like email addresses and IDFAs.
+Branch provides solutions that span channels and treat users as people — rather than as disconnected user signals like email addresses and IDFAs.

-Branch allows you to track and attribute impressions, clicks, installs, app opens, and down-funnel marketing events.
+Branch allows you to measure and attribute impressions, clicks, installs, app opens, and down-funnel marketing events.
 Facebook supports a standard list of app events that are given first-class treatment within their analytics ecosystem.
 If you want to optimize Facebook ads for down-funnel events like purchases, you should implement their standard events using the Facebook SDK.
 Alternatively, if you have implemented Branch’s event logging code (v2/event), you can flip a switch and have these events forwarded to Facebook.
 This also allows Branch to provide you with features beyond what are available on the Facebook Dashboard.

 At the very least, you should be evaluating Facebook ad performance across campaigns, ad sets, ads, creatives, secondary publishers (Facebook, Instagram, Messenger, or External Audience Network), platforms (iOS vs. Android, web vs. app, desktop vs. mobile), and view-through vs. click-through.
 Beyond the aggregated statistics provided on the Facebook Dashboard, Branch provides device-level data for export if you have signed Facebook’s standard agreement around data use.
 Branch also provides view-through attribution for installs, although Facebook has not opened this up to other events beyond install.

 Marketers can no longer view app install (and engagement) ads as isolated user acquisition strategies, since app install ads affect the performance of other paid and organic marketing channels.
-Thankfully, Branch’s People-Based Attribution engine enables marketers and mobile product managers to not only integrate all organic and paid user acquisition channels into one dashboard, but also de-duplicate user acquisition data from the channels and platforms that comprise your marketing strategy.
+Thankfully, Branch’s attribution engine enables marketers and mobile product managers to not only integrate all organic and paid user acquisition channels into one dashboard, but also de-duplicate user acquisition data from the channels and platforms that comprise your marketing strategy.

-As mentioned, Branch’s People-Based Attribution engine allows you to analyze impressions, clicks, installs, and opens, as well as down-funnel events like registrations, sign-ups, and conversions.
+As mentioned, Branch’s attribution engine allows you to analyze impressions, clicks, installs, and opens, as well as down-funnel events like registrations, sign-ups, and conversions.
 Advanced filtering and grouping capabilities enable you to hone in on your most effective efforts and allocate your resources accordingly.
 With advanced API integrations, you can also query real-time analytics data and integrate it into your own BI solutions.